oss-generic/process/docs/ManagingReleases.md

 * **Who does it?** Releases can be managed by the _Release Lead_ of the project (if there is one) or the project lead.

 * **How often?** Weekly time-boxed release cycles are encouraged.
-Note that projects that has no end-user facing product may not have releases.
+Note that projects that have no end-user facing product may not have releases.

 * **What to include in a release?** Planning a release in advance is not practical because our code contributions